Azure/autorest.typescript/README.md

 # Development guide
 This section provides information on how to get contributing to this project.
-## 1.- Clonning the repo
+## 1.- Cloning the repo
 ```
 git clone --recursive https://github.com/Azure/autorest.typescript.gi
 ```

 > ⚠️ Important:
 >
 > This project uses a git submodule for dependent code.
 That is why `--recursive` needs to be added when cloning this repository.
-If the project is already clone, just run `git submodule update --init --recursive`.
+If the project is already cloned, just run `git submodule update --init --recursive`.

 This project is not based on the default branch `main`.
 To visualize it, change the branch to `v4x`:
 ```